wimpysworld/obs-studio-portable/README.md

 ## Supported Software

-The tarball of OBS Studio Portable includes a `manifest.txt` that describes exactly which versions of plugins and add-ons are included.
+The tarball of OBS Studio Portable includes a `manifest.txt` that describes precisely which versions of plugins and add-ons are included.

 |              | OBS Studio 29 |
 | ------------ | ------------- |